NervanaSystems/aeon/doc/source/user_guide.rst

 Manifest file
 -------------

 The manifest file provides the dataloader with an input and target pair.
 The manifest file should contain a header line (that is ignored).
-Subsequent lines will have on record per line, formatted as:
+Subsequent lines will have a record per line, formatted as:

 .. code-block:: bash